 Simple and iconic spring plants, perennial wallflowers are quite easy to grow from seed.
-Once planted in their preferred conditions – in full sun and well-drained soil – they will flower for many weeks between spring and summer, and sometimes intermittently throughout the year.
-They can be planted in flower beds alongside tulips or forget-me-nots, with which they pair beautifully.
-Here's everything you need to know about sowing wallflowers!
+Once planted, in the conditions they prefer—full sun and well-drained soil—they will flower for long weeks between spring and summer, or even intermittently throughout the year.
+You can plant them in a flowerbed alongside tulips or forget-me-nots, with which they pair beautifully.
+Here’s everything you need to know about sowing wallflowers!

 When to sow wallflowers?